 Not Flawless, But There’s Fun To Be Had

-The quality of the show is dubious even for Saturday morning cartoon standards, but this was about getting out content at the height of Hulkamania.
-Fans of the WWF and Hulk Hogan, especially the younger ones, just couldn’t get enough of their heroes, and they just wanted to watch more and anything that was out there.
-The ’80s was an explosion of pop culture where nobody knew what was going to work and what wasn’t, thus giving birth to many intellectual entertainment properties.
+The show’s quality is dubious even for Saturday morning cartoon standards, but this was about getting out content at the height of Hulkamania.
+Fans of the WWF and Hulk Hogan, especially the younger ones, couldn’t get enough of their heroes, and they just wanted to watch more and anything that was out there.
+The ’80s was an explosion of pop culture where nobody knew what was going to work and what wasn’t, giving birth to many intellectual entertainment properties.

 If you enjoyed this piece, be sure not to miss the following articles on our site: